hublo/hublo-growth-permission-clean-architecture/clean-architecture.md

 #### **The entities**

-- Object that contain of have easy access to business data
+- Object that contain or have easy access to business data
 - They implement the critical business rules that operate on that data
 - They are not plain-old TS objects representing the DB schema